Education Philosophy, Objective for Education and Research and Objective for Development of Human Resources

 - The contemporary English department, through practical English skill cultivation and multi-cultural and economic possibilities in a global world, pursues significance and instills rich education (culture) and professionalism.
 As citizens of the Earth, it is our goal to instill in our students the ability to tackle many issues independently in an international society.

 - The International Communications department studies the languages, society, and cultures of Europe and the cultural region of the EU centering around Germany, France, Europe, as well as the cultural region of Asia, centering around China, Korea, and Japan.
 Through the pursuit of the many possibilities and meaning of multicultural coexistence, we aim to cultivate human resources who can, as a citizen of earth, proactively address issues in local communities and international societies.

-- Contemporary English Department, International Communications Department Educational Goals
+Contemporary English Department Education Goals

 - Diploma Policy (Policy regarding the authorization of graduation, the presentation of diplomas)

 - Admissions Policy (Admissions Policy)

 - Assessment Policy (Assessment of results of study policy)